SvetlanaLevkovskaya/docuscetch-news-app/README.md

 ## Technologies Used

-- Angular: A JavaScript framework for building web applications
+- Angular: A TypeScript framework for building web applications
 - HTML/CSS: Markup and styling for the user interface
 - TypeScript: A typed superset of JavaScript used in Angular applications
-- RESTful API: Integration with external news APIs for fetching news data
+- RESTful API: Integration with external APIs
 - RxJS: Reactive programming library for handling asynchronous data streams

 ## Installation